 3. … I’m too old

-The traditional route to medical school is to begin classes the fall after you complete college.
+The traditional route to medical school is to begin classes right after you complete your undergraduate degree.
 But just because that’s the typical path doesn’t mean it’s the only one.
-Some individuals attend medical school only after gaining a substantial amount of work experience in a different field.
+Some individuals attend medical school after gaining a substantial amount of work experience in a different or related field.

-Dr. Larson had always been passionate about medicine, but didn’t know if it was still a feasible option since she was so far removed from college.
-Her attitude started to change as she encountered more and more graduates from her eventual medical school.
+Dr. Larson had always been passionate about medicine but didn’t know if it was still a feasible option since she was so far removed from college.
+Her attitude started to change as she encountered more graduates from her eventual medical school.
 Dr. Larson applied, got accepted, and enrolled.
 Much to her surprise, she found she fit right in.

 “We had students who were in their 20s, 30s, and 40s,” Dr. Larson recalls.

-As nerve-wracking as it can be to apply as an older student, Dr. Larson encourages those pre-meds to think long term.
+As nerve-wracking as it can be to apply as an older student, she encourages those individuals to think long term.
 She likens her journey to completing a marathon rather than trying to win it.

 4. … I can’t afford it

-Medical school is certainly expensive as far as education goes.
-While the cost can be intimidating, you should think of pursuing your MD as an investment in your future.
+While the cost of medical school and paying med school loads can be intimidating, you should think of pursuing your MD as an investment in your future.
 It will enable you to pursue a career as a physician.
 And paying off loans is manageable once you’re making a full salary.

-Also consider that you can cut back on expenses earlier on.
-Look into what types of scholarships are available.
-Some institutions provide assistance and there are even more options from various organizations and personal providers.
+Also look into what types of scholarships are available.
+Some institutions provide assistance, and there are even more options from various organizations and personal providers

 5. … I got rejected from medical schools in the US